-Land.
-The effect of my own flying visit, and imperfect ministrations, sufficiently demonstrates the existence of the want.
+effect of my own flying visit, and imperfect ministrations, sufficiently demonstrates the existence of the want.
 Most cheerfully, most gladly, would I repeat the journey, under the same arrangement, every four or five years, if that would serve the purpose, so long as I may be spared in health and strength, and provided I could afford to steal the time from the yearly increasing duties of my own charge.
-But the fact is, that the fruits of such a visit as mine, instead of sufficing for the exigencies which exist, serve rather to set in strong relief the real character of those exigencies as demanding, imperiously, an established provision for the exercise of honoured.
-And Mr. Cockran is a strong advocate for bringing the Indians as speedily as possible to the use of the English language, and stimulating them to the acquisition by some bars left in their way till they make it.
-He thinks this is the surest way to anglify them in their sentiments also.

-the Episcopal functions upon the spot.
+But the fact is, that the fruits of such a visit as mine, instead of sufficing for the exigencies which exist, serve rather to set in strong relief the real character of those exigencies as demanding, imperiously, an established provision for the exercise of the Episcopal functions upon the spot.
 And indeed, by the time at which another visit might be paid by myself, the Missions may be found so far to have extended themselves, that it would be impossible to accomplish the journey, and to return, within the season open for travelling.
-But shall it be supposed that things are to be left for such a shift?
+But shall it be supposed that things are to be left for such a shift ?
 Is it actually come to this, that the Church of Rome can establish two Bishoprics in ground which ought specially to be taken up by the Church of England, and that the Church of England cannot establish one?
-I am not proposing any interference here with what the Church of Rome has positively in her hands, nor any control of her zeal by measures of intolerance: there is abundance of work for the Church of England to do without anything like this, and they are surely better blessings that she would dispense.
-We cannot think with complacency, if we love the truth of God, of the extension of Romanism instead of Scriptural religion; but it is of the plain duties and the plain wants Church of England that I am speaking, independently of all other considerations, and as they exist in themselves. cannot means be found to enable her for the discharge of these duties, and to supply these wants within her bosom; or, if means are provided, cannot men be found to use them?
-Forbid the thought!
-I feel confident that, if that were my business, I could find the man, and a fitting man, myself.
-The branch of our Episcopal Church which subsists in foreign America has consecrated a Bishop for China, where we had carried war-a necessary war, it may be granted, and one ordained, in the providence of God, to break down the barriers of ages, and open the way for the introduction of blessings; but war was what we carried there-and if America can now carry, to that extreme point of the globe, the Church in her completeness of form, can it be believed, can it be endured, that England should leave her own Dependencies unsupplied?
+I am not proposing any interference here with what the Church of Rome has positively in her hands, nor any control of her zeal by measures of intolerance : there is abundance of work for the Church of England to do without anything like this, and they are surely better blessings that she would dispense.
+We cannot think with complacency, if we love the truth of God, of the extension of Romanism instead of Scriptural religion ; but it is of the plain duties and the plain wants of the Church of England that I am speaking, independently of all other considerations, and as they exist in themselves.
+And cannot means be found to enable her for the discharge of these duties, and to supply these wants within her bosom; or, if means are provided, cannot men be found to use them ?
+Forbid the thought !
+I feel confident that, if that were my business.
+I could find the man, and a fitting man, myself.
+The branch of our Episcopal Church which subsists in foreign America has consecrated a Bishop for China, where we had carried war-a necessary war, it may be granted, and one ordained, in the providence of God, to break down the barriers of ages, and open the way for the introduction of blessings; but war was what we carried there- and if America can now carry, to the extreme point of the globe, the Church in her completeness of form, can it be believed, can it be endured, that England should leave her own Dependencies unsupplied?
 I am well aware that whatever other effect may be produced by these poor Appeals of mine-which, such as they are, I have made some sacrifices and some forced efforts, in the midst of the pressure of other duties, to prepare-they will, if known at all abroad, stimulate other parties to pre-occupy as much as may be possible of the ground.
-It is not in a spirit of rivalry, or from notions of competition with them, that I desire to see our own Church doing her part.
-But let her do her own duty, and commit the issue to God above.
-I cannot, for one, withhold the expression of my feelings in the cause.
-While I have been musing of these things, my heart was hot within me. the fire kindled, and I have spoken with my tongue.
-And I may speak, if so permitted, yet again, though in a different way.
-It is for others to carry the work into effect-to deliberate, to plan, and to execute.
-But a move should be made at once-an earnest, a determined move, with the eye of faith turned up to God, the heart lifted in the fervency of prayer, and the hand put to the work without looking back.
+It is not in a spirit of rivalry, or from notions of competition with them, that I desire to see our own But let her do her Church doing her part.